 You can use Excel or your favorite spreadsheet software to quickly enter transactions or checks.
 So the idea is: you use your spreadsheet application to quickly enter data or you have that data already as CSV.
 Instead of using Quicken as a data entry point, you use Excel or your favorite spreadsheet application as a data entry point.
 And we can name it as 'Checks'.

-What is important: that first line should have the column names, so the converter configure out what is going on, how is your file organized.
+What is important: that first line should have the column names, so the converter configures out what is going on, how is your file organized.
 So we can have: Date, Amount, Payee, Memo, Check number columns.

 Check number column supposed 'Print' value for all transactions.
 The first capital 'P' must be at the word 'Print', and the rest should be lowercase letters.